typingtanuki/serverMonitor/README.md

 ## How can it report ?

+* Through the GUI (open http://localhost:9191 by default)
 * Printing messages to the console
 * Printing messages to a log file
 * Sending notifications to a MessageCard compatible API (like Microsoft Teams)